bronsonavila/bronsonavila.com/src/pages/galleries/chernobyl.md

 - name: "chernobyl_town_01.JPG"
   caption: ""
 - name: "cnpp_01.JPG"
-  caption: "The semicylinder to the far left is known as the New Safe Confinement (NSC).
-In 2016, the NSC was under construction to cover the aging sarcophagus which contained radiation from the exploded reactor.
-In 2018, the NSC had been slid over the reactor via railway, and the original sarcophagus can no longer be seen."
+  caption: "The Cherynobyl Nuclear Power Plant."
 - name: "cnpp_02.JPG"
-  caption: ""
+  caption: "The NSC (left) remained under construction to cover the aging sarcophagus which contained the exploded reactor."
 - name: "cnpp_03.JPG"
   caption: ""
 - name: "cnpp_04.JPG"
-  caption: ""
+  caption: "One of two railways eventually used to slide the NSC over the exploded reactor."
 - name: "cnpp_05.JPG"
   caption: "The Chernobyl Memorial, located approximately 200 yards away from the exploded reactor."
 - name: "cnpp_06.JPG"
   caption: ""
 - name: "cnpp_catfish_01.JPG"
-  caption: "Catfish thrive in the river next to the Chernobyl Nuclear Power Plant.
+  caption: "Catfish thrive in a river next to the Chernobyl Nuclear Power Plant.
 Some have lived long enough to reach six feet in length."
 - name: "kindergarten_01.JPG"
-  caption: "On the outskirts of the kindergarten of Kopachi."
+  caption: "On the outskirts of the Kopachi kindergarten."
 - name: "kindergarten_02.JPG"
   caption: ""
 - name: "kindergarten_03.JPG"